Error handling

 while read file ; do eapply ${file} ; done < list

-function and PIPESTATUS
+The assert function and PIPESTATUS

-When using pipes, simple conditionals and tests upon $?
+When using pipes, simple conditionals and tests upon $? will not

 correctly detect errors occurring in anything except the final command in

 the chain.
-To get around this, bash provides the PIPESTATUS
+To get around this, bash provides the PIPESTATUS variable,

-and Portage provides the assert
+and Portage provides the assert function to check this variable.

 bzip2 -dc "${DISTDIR}/${VIM_RUNTIME_SNAP}" | tar -xf -